-Audio tours & guided tours are included in the ticket price!
+Multimedia tours & Precincts Tour are included in the ticket price!

 Tickets purchased through 365 Tickets cannot be upgraded to yearly passes

-Why not combine your visit to Kensington Palace with Hampton Court Palace to save on entry to both attractions.
+Why not combine your visit to Windsor Castle with Kensington Palace, Windsor River Cruise with Hampton Court Palace to save on entry to both attractions.

 Windsor Castle, the largest and oldest occupied castle in the world, is one of the official residences of Her Majesty The Queen.
 The Castle's dramatic site encapsulates 900 years of British history.
 It covers an area of 26 acres and contains, as well as a royal palace, a magnificent chapel and the homes and workplaces of a large number of people.